Catch a Rainbow!

 water.
 Most likely, they were running a lot of water last

 night.
-They attempt to report this on the recording but it is not
+They sometimes attempt to report this on the recording but it is not

 always very clear.